maefahluang-uni/01-network-Wirakorn/README.md

 ```
   Your thought here...
+  1.Chang the port number in the constructor
+  2.Use a loop to create multiple server threads with different ports
+  3.Modify response
+  4.Useful for testing
 ```
 **Please push the code back to Github to submit this lab** After you push, ensure you have green checkmark on the repository.